 Community band members will be asked to participate in the band placement process Sunday evening.
 You should bring a piece of music to play for faculty members—select a piece that highlights your playing ability—and be prepared to play scales of your choice and to sight read a brief selection.
 If you are unable to attend Sunday evening, please contact us so we can make arrangements for you to meet with your instrument instructor Monday morning for placement.

 Important Dates & Contacts for Community Band Members:

 Online Camp registration is now available for Community Band Members.
 Please click here .

 Academy dates: July 1-7, 2018

-Residence Reservations via Acadia Box Office will be available in June 2018.
+Residence Reservations via Acadia Box Office available now.
+To book a room in residence, please call 902-542-5500.